 Q2.4: How can I syntactically parse my texts?

-- by using the CLARIN.SI services (Universal Dependencies formalism)
+- by using the CLARIN.SI service ReLDIanno

 3. Datasets to train Croatian annotation tools

-There are also collections of trained embeddings for Croatian available from fastText.
+- There are also collections of trained embeddings for Croatian available from fastText.

 Q3.2: What data is available for training a text normaliser for Croatian?